bashhack/gitbak/README.md

 ```

 When you set `CONTINUE_SESSION=true`:
-- GitBak stays on the current branch (regardless of `CREATE_BRANCH` setting)
+- gitbak stays on the current branch (regardless of `CREATE_BRANCH` setting)
 - It automatically detects the last commit number and continues sequentially
 - It preserves the branch history and continues where you left off
 - Perfect for lunch breaks, bio breaks, or interruptions during a pair programming session

 ### Lock File Protection

-GitBak prevents multiple instances from running for the same repository by:
+gitbak prevents multiple instances from running for the same repository by:

 - Creating a lock file with the process ID
 - Checking for existing lock files when starting